Team & Partners

 Christina Lagao supports the ERC-Project METROMOD as ERC Administrator of the Department der Kunstwissenschaften, LMU.

 Helene Roth studied Art History, Comparative Cultural Studies and Pedagogy in Paris and Munich.
 In 2017 she graduated from the Ludwig-Maximilians-Universität Munich (LMU) with a master’s degree in Art History.
 Her master’s thesis explored the work of the German born photographer Hermann Landshoff, who emigrated to New York during WWII and started a career in the field of fashion photography at the magazine Harper’s Bazaar.

-Since 2017 she has been working as Assistant Researcher at the Institute for Art History at the LMU and Associated Researcher in the ERC project Relocating Modernism: Global Metropolises, Modern Art and Exile (METROMOD).
+Since 2017 she has been working as Assistant Researcher at the Institute for Art History at the LMU and for the ERC project Relocating Modernism: Global Metropolises, Modern Art and Exile (METROMOD).
 Her research topics include art and architecture of the 20th and 21st century, urbanism, migration, exile and photography.

 Dr. Lina Bernstein

 Lina Bernstein is professor emerita of Russian and comparative literature at Franklin & Marshall College.
 She is the author of Gogol’s Last Book and numerous articles on Russian art, literature, and culture.
 She recently published a biography of the Russian artist Magda Nachman, Magda Nachman: An Artist in Exile (Boston, USA, 2020).
 This book appeared in the author’s Russian translation in St. Petersburg, Russia, in 2020.
 In 2019, she curated an online exhibit on Magda Nachman for Moscow’s State Museum of Oriental Cultures (the exhibition is running through 2023).